-When you display a Default schedule, you can see all the batch processing machines on the network and when they are scheduled to perform batch processing work.
-The Default schedule also displays the type of batch processing work (vectorize or render) and which environments are scheduled for the processing work.
+When you display a Default Schedule, you can see all the batch processing machines on the network and when they are scheduled to perform the batch processing work.
+The Default Schedule also displays the type of batch processing work (vectorize or render) and which environments are scheduled for the processing work.

-After you display the Default schedule, you can modify it to change the time, type of batch processing, or environments to process—see Modifying Default Schedules.
+After you display the default schedule, you can modify it to change the time, type of batch processing, or environments to process.
+For more information on modify the Default Schedule using the Setdef command, see Modifying Default Schedules.

 INPUT A SINGLE MACHINE NAME, THE PREFIX OF A MACHINE NAME, OR all [all]:

-If you press Enter/Return without specifying a machine, the command uses the machine name that appears in brackets.
+If you press [Enter] without specifying a machine, the command uses the machine name that appears in brackets.

 If you type a prefix, a list of machines that contain that prefix appears.
 Type the numbers that correspond to the machines you want to view.

 For example, if you have three machines that start with "hi", you can type hi as a prefix.
 The system would then display a list of all the machines that start with"hi":

 input a set of machines, or hit return to indicate all these machines:

 You can either press [Enter] to select all the machines in the list or you can select certain machines by typing their corresponding numbers.

 The command then prompts you to ask if you want to view more machines.